Evaluation of Satisfactory Academic Progress (SAP)

 Grades earned through the AICAD (Association of Independent Colleges of Art and Design) mobility program are included in both the qualitative and quantitative measures of satisfactory academic progress.
 Due to the time needed to transfer academic records, these evaluations may be delayed beyond the usual evaluation timetable.
 Grades earned in other student exchange programs are not included in the qualitative measure of satisfactory progress but are included in the quantitative measure.

-Midterm grades reflect a student’s academic progress at about the sixth to eighth weeks into the semester.
-Although midterm grades are not part of a student’s permanent record and will not be reflected in the semester grade point average (GPA), they are important indicators of how they are doing academically.
+Midterm grades reflect a student’s academic progress at about the sixth week into the semester.
+Although midterm grades are not part of a student’s permanent record and will not be reflected in the semester grade point average (GPA), they are important indicators of academic performance.
 Midterm grades are meant to encourage students to get in touch with their instructors and to request academic assistance if it is needed.
+Students who are achieving a GPA of <2.0(C) at midterm are required to meet with Registrar, Anne E. Dennison and update her on your plans.

 Academic Sanctions